pemcg/flickr_cli/README.md

 The procedure to use is:

-Upload a photo using the Flickr uploader.
+1. Upload a photo using the Flickr uploader.
 The photo should have exif camera and lens data set that match corresponding album names, for example “Nikon F3” and "Nikkor 35mm f/2 Ai”.

-Tag the photo with the film vendor name and type, for example "Kodak"  "Portra 800” or "Kentmere" "Kentmere 200"
+2. Tag the photo with the film vendor name and type, for example "Kodak"  "Portra 800” or "Kentmere" "Kentmere 200"

-Copy the new photo’s id from the page url
+3. Copy the new photo’s id from the page url

-Add the id to the flickr_cli command line.
+4. Add the id to the flickr_cli command line.

 Example output:

 ```
+./flickr_cli.py --id 54895067952 --add
 127.0.0.1 - - [02/Nov/2025 09:22:06] "GET /?oauth_token=72157720957970510-fcbf9a79c156140a&oauth_verifier=1bf80e1e3fa7797b HTTP/1.1" 200 -
 You are now authenticated as f/5.6ish
 Getting photo exif data from Flickr...